dcos/dcos-docs/1.10/deploying-services/containerizers/docker-containerizer.md

 menu_order: 20
 ---

 The [Docker Engine](https://www.docker.com/products/docker-engine) launches Docker containers from Docker images.
-Use the Docker Engine if you need features[ features](/docs/1.10/deploying-services/containerizers/#containerizer-runtime-features) of the Docker package.
+Use the Docker Engine if you need features[ features](/docs/1.10/deploying-services/containerizers/#container-runtime-features) of the Docker runtime.
 Otherwise, consider using the [Universal Container Runtime](/docs/1.10/deploying-services/containerizers/ucr).

 # Provision a container with the Docker Engine from the DC/OS web interface